Norwegian Church Aid in Malawi

 - Presence established: 2002

 - Funds used in 2015: 54.7 million NOK

+In the Southern Region with highest poverty rates and population density, we focus on five districts: Balaka, Mangochi, Mulanje, Mwanza and Phalombe.
+In the Northern Region, we implement projects in two districts, Mzimba and Karonga.
 In the Central region, with relatively low poverty but high deprivations reported in rural areas, we work in three districts in the region: Lilongwe, Mchinji, and Ntchisi.